PhillipRothenbeck/tsunami_lab/documentation/source/chapters/user_documentation.rst

     ./build/tsunami_lab <config_file.json>

+To generate a output file, make sure you create a folder with the name :code:`out` in the top layer of the project.

 The :code:`config_file.json` argument is used to pass the name of the JSON config file on to the program.
 The config needs to be located in the /tsunami_lab/res/configs/ directory.